 Breathing Exercise Eases Stress and Improves Wellness

 Ever told yourself to take a deep breath when things get tense?
 There’s a reason for that.
-Deep breathing exercises help ensure full oxygen exchange can take place in your lungs.
+Deep breathing helps ensure full oxygen exchange can take place in your lungs.

 When you exhale carbon dioxide-rich air and fill your lungs completely with oxygen, this sends a signal to your brain that you’re relaxed, even if you don’t feel that way yet.
-Breathing exercises also help to slow your heartbeat, stabilize your blood pressure, and slow any rapid breathing patterns.
+Nose breathing exercises also help to slow your heartbeat, stabilize your blood pressure, and slow any rapid breathing patterns.

 Breathing Techniques to Try

-To learn breathing techniques, it’s helpful to start by practicing simple deep breathing exercises to teach yourself how to fill your lungs properly and completely, rather than taking shallow breaths.
+To learn the benefits of inhale and exhale exercise techniques, it’s helpful to start by practicing a simple deep breathing technique to teach yourself how to fill your lungs properly and completely, rather than taking shallow breaths.